wavefrontHQ/docs/pages/doc/alerts_manage.md

 To make copies of an existing alert, then change the copy, you can clone an alert.

-1. Click **Alerting** in the taskbar to display the Alerts browser.
+1. Click **Alerting** in the taskbar to display the Alerts Browser.
 2. Click the ellipsis icon next to the alert.
 3. To clone the alert, select **Clone**, make changes when prompted, and click **Save**.
 3. To delete an alert, select **Delete** and confirm the deletion.